vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/graph-explorer/ex-ug-query-exploration.md

 The following is an example of VIDs `Kings` and `Suns`, step number `2`, and incoming edge types with a VID value of 101, the number of steps of 4, and edge types of `server` and `like`.

 ![tag](https://docs-cdn.nebula-graph.com.cn/figures/query_subgraph.png)

+### Query by template

+You can select the created nGQL template, and set the parameter value.

+- When the returned result is vertices, they will be displayed on the canvas.
+- When the returned result is not vertices, they will be displayed in table format.
+For example, return player name, age, etc.

+For more information, see [nGQL template](../db-management/ngql-template.md).